Implicit Regularization for Multi-label Feature Selection: Experiments

 \subsubsection{Benign overfitting and implicit regularization}

 Here, we conduct empirical study to show that mFSIR can generalize thanks to the proposed implicit regularization and may exhibit the \textit{benign overfitting} phenomenon in some datasets.
 Note that this phenomenon occurs when the predictor perfectly fits the training data while achieving near optimal loss.
 We train a baseline classifier on the {\ttfamily bibtex} dataset for 100 epochs and test whether the baseline classifier overfits the dataset in a benign way.
 More precisely, we train a baseline classifier on both original {\ttfamily bibtex} dataset (without mFSIR) and the {\ttfamily bibtex} dataset processed by our mFSIR approach (the number of selected features is set at 30\%).
-Figure \ref{benign} shows the training and validation loss over the aforementioned datasets.
-The figure also shows the training and validation Macro F1-score.
-The major observations resulting from the analysis of the figure are as follows: \begin{itemize} \item On the reduced {\ttfamily bibtex} dataset and using the two metrics, the validation performance closely approximates the training performance (Figure \ref{benign}, right side).
-However, on the original {\ttfamily bibtex} dataset, the validation performance clearly deviates from training performance (Figure \ref{benign}, left side).
-This means that benign overfitting can occur on datasets cleaned of noise and unnecessary informations. \item Using the concept of latent space can help reduce the dataset more reliably and therefore leads to benign overfitting. \end{itemize}
+Fig. \ref{benign} shows the training and validation loss over the aforementioned datasets.
+The figure also shows the training and validation Macro-averaged F1-score.
+The major observations resulting from the analysis of the figure are as follows: \begin{itemize} \item On the reduced {\ttfamily bibtex} dataset and using the two metrics, the validation performance closely approximates the training performance (Fig. \ref{benign}, right side).
+However, on the original {\ttfamily bibtex} dataset, the validation performance clearly deviates from training performance (Fig. \ref{benign}, left side).
+This means that benign overfitting can occur on datasets cleaned of noise and unnecessary informations. \item Using the concept of latent space can help reduce the dataset more reliably and therefore leads to benign overfitting. \end{itemize} In fact, the transition from classical overfitting (Fig. \ref{benign}, left) to benign overfitting under mFSIR (Fig. \ref{benign}, right) highlights an essential takeaway beyond a simple improved performance on the validation set: it evidences that our method performs effective feature selection by prioritizing informative structures.
+The observation of benign overfitting after applying mFSIR, compared to the classical overfitting observed on the original data, suggests that: (1) the training dataset constrained generalizability due to the presence of noise and irrelevant features, and (2) mFSIR improves model behaviour by capturing persistent statistical dependencies.
+This phenomenon corresponds to the theoretical conditions where overfitting becomes benign when the model ignores accidental correlations to focus on stable relationships \cite{bartlett2020benign}.